mconnor/everylayout-astro/src/content/blog/markdown-style-guide.md

 title: 'Markdown Style Guide'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
 pubDate: 2024-01-14
+author: mike-connor
 cover:
   src: 'https://picsum.photos/1200/300?random=0'
-  description: 'A photograph of a sunset behind a mountain range.'
+  alt: 'A photograph of a sunset behind a mountain range.'
 draft: false
 ---